 The trick is to see past what is there and spot the potential in the site.
 What looks like a tangled mess of brambles and rubbish at first glance can become a very nice plot after a few hours of work with a JCB.
 If you can realistically change what you don’t like then do so, but if the compromise needed is too much to bear, then move on to the next plot.

-Garden grabbing The coalition government has amended the definition of brownfield land to exclude domestic gardens.
-Nevertheless, Planning Policy Statement PPS3: Housing still advises that 'options for accommodating new housing growth may include additional housing in established residential areas'.
-So infilling and small scale development on gardens is still possible, and one-off houses are likely to be preferred over compact development - so self builders contemplating this approach can breathe a sigh of relief!
+The coalition government has amended the definition of brownfield land to exclude domestic gardens.
+Nevertheless, Planning Policy Statement PPS3: Housing still advises that ‘options for accommodating new housing growth may include additional housing in established residential areas’.
+So infilling and small scale development on gardens is still possible, and one-off houses are likely to be preferred over compact development – so self-builders contemplating this approach can breathe a sigh of relief!

 Land is available with one of two types of planning consent in place – outline planning permission (OPP) or detailed planning permission (DPP).
 The former is consent in principal for development to occur, leaving some or all of the particulars to be established in a later application for DPP (you must apply for this within three years of OPP being given).